PurpleGurb/PurpleTest/README.md

 * The project did not have any Content Security Policies in place.

-* The password complexity strength has been weakend by the View Model class.
+* The password complexity strength has been weakend by the RegisterViewModel View Model class.
 It was not restored to ease development.

 * The web server's attack surface was too great, it has been reduced by disabling web server features in the web.config file.